cmk/down-the-wabbit-hole/4-using-handles.md

 Note:
 - this section presents code from our codebase, some info obscured and slightly edited for clarity
-- still some idiosyncratic patterns, which i'll try and explain
-- ok if the implementation doesn't make much sense, important thing is to focus on the types / constraints
+- important thing is to focus on the types / constraints

 # Has Pattern